bemeurer/bemeurer.github.io/content/post/2018-12-04-macos-good-bad-ugly.md

 ## The Good

-I've always wanted to give macOS[^1] a try, it always looked very beautiful and polished to me.
+I've always wanted to give macOS[^1] a try, it always looked beautiful and polished to me.
 On top of that, there were certain applications that I had been interested in trying for a while, and that only ran on macOS.
 Moreover, the MacBook Pro's always seemed to me like the golden standard in hardware, they